react-dnd/react-dnd/docs/00 Quick Start/Overview.md

 -------------------

 The `connectDropTarget` call tells React DnD that the root DOM node of our component is a valid drop target, and that its hover and drop events should be handled by the backend.
 Internally it works by attaching a [callback ref](https://facebook.github.io/react/docs/more-about-refs.html#the-ref-callback-attribute) to the React element you gave it.
-The function returned by the connector is memoized, so it doesn't break the `shouldComponentUpdate` optimizations.
+The function returned by the connector is memorized, so it doesn't break the `shouldComponentUpdate` optimizations.

 ### Drag Sources and Drop Targets